ncschroeder/Number-Theory-Playground/README.md

 $2$, $3$, $2^2 \text{ } (4)$, $2 \times 3 \text{ } (6)$, $3^2 \text{ } (9)$, $2^2 \times 3 \text{ } (12)$, and
 $2 \times 3^2 \text{ } (18)$.

+For the website version, whole numbers that are ≤ the max input of this section generally have a pretty small amount of factors, like < 20.
+An example of an input number with a high amount of factors is 9,240.
+This number has a PF of $2^3 \times 3 \times 5 \times 7 \times 11$, so it has $4 \times 2^4 = 2^6 = 64$ total factors!

-For whole numbers that are < the max input of this section, the number of factors they have are generally pretty small, like < 100.
-For the CLI and GUI versions, an example of an input number with a high number of factors is 9,736,008,432,870,720, or 9 quadrillion 736 trillion ...
+For the CLI and GUI versions, whole numbers that are ≤ the max input of this section still generally have a pretty small amount of factors, like < 100.
+An example of an input number with a high amount of factors is 9,736,008,432,870,720, or 9 quadrillion 736 trillion ...
 This number is the product of 2<sup>6</sup> and the next 12 prime numbers so it has 13 unique prime factors and its PF is
 $2^6 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23 \times 29 \times 31 \times 37 \times 41$.
-It has 28,672 total factors!
-For the website version, an example of an input number with a high number of factors is 892,371,480.
-This number is the product of 2<sup>3</sup> and the next 8 prime numbers so it has 9 unique prime factors and its PF is
-$2^3 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23$.
-It has 1,024 total factors!
+It has $7 \times 2^12 = 28,672$ total factors!

 ##### Divisibility Rules

 Some rules can be used to determine if a whole number is divisible by another whole number.
-I'll go over 1 rule for each whole number in the range of 3 to 12, excluding 5 and 10, though there are rules for more whole numbers and many whole numbers have multiple rules.
-I'll go over an example of using these rules to find the factors of a whole number in the next paragraph.
+I'll go over 1 rule for each number in the range of 3 to 12, excluding 5 and 10, though there are rules for more numbers and many numbers have multiple rules.
+I'll go over an example of using these rules to find the factors of a number in the "Example" section below.
 Let's have a variable $n$ and let it represent a whole number.
 If the last 2 digits of $n$ is divisible by 4, then $n$ is divisible by 4.
-If the last 3 digits of $n$ is divisible by 8, then
-$n$ is divisible by 8.
+If the last 3 digits of $n$ is divisible by 8, then $n$ is divisible by 8.
 If the sum of the digits of $n$ is divisible by 3, then $n$ is divisible by 3.
 If the sum of the digits of $n$ is divisible by 9, then $n$ is divisible by 9.
 If $n$ is even and divisible by 3, then it's also divisible by 6.
 If $n$ is divisible by both 3 and 4, then it's also divisible by 12.

-For 7, we split the number into blocks of 3 from right to left.
-Coincidentally, these are the blocks separated by commas if we write the number with commas.
+For 7, we split $n$ into 3-digit blocks from right to left, though the leftmost block can contain 1 or 2 digits.
+Coincidentally, these are the blocks separated by commas if we write $n$ with commas.
 We do an alternating sum of the blocks from right to left.
-We start with 0, add the last block, subtract the 2<sup>nd</sup> to last block, add the 3<sup>rd</sup> to last block, and so on for all the blocks.
-If this alternating sum is divisible by 7, then $n$ is divisible by 7.
-For 11, we do an alternating sum of digits from left to right.
-We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all digits.
-If this alternating sum is divisible by 11, then $n$ is divisible by 11.
+We start with 0, add the rightmost block, subtract the block to the left of that, add the block to the left of that, and so on for all the blocks.
+If this sum is divisible by 7, then $n$ is divisible by 7.

+For 11, we do an alternating sum of the digits of $n$ from left to right.
+We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all the digits.
+If this sum is divisible by 11, then $n$ is divisible by 11.

+###### Example

-Here's an example.
-Let $n$ be 4,695,768.
-The PF of $n$ is $2^3 \times 3^2 \times 7^2 \times 11^3$.
+Let $n$ be 5,544.
+Its PF is $2^3 \times 3^2 \times 7 \times 11$.
 We can tell from that PF that $n$ is divisible by all the numbers that had rules mentioned about them above.
 Let's check if $n$ is divisible by those numbers using those rules.
-The last 2 digits are 68, which is divisible by 4.
-The last 3 digits are 768, which is divisible by 8.
-The sum of the digits is 45, which is divisible by 3 and 9.
+The last 2 digits are 44, which is divisible by 4.
+The last 3 digits are 544, which is divisible by 8.
+The sum of the digits is $5 + 5 + 4 + 4 = 18$, which is divisible by both 3 and 9.
 Since $n$ is even and divisible by 3, it's also divisible by 6.
 Since $n$ is divisible by both 3 and 4, it's also divisible by 12.
-The alternating sum of blocks of 3 from right to left is $768 - 695 + 4 = 77$, which is divisible by 7.
-The alternating sum of digits from left to right is $4 - 6 + 9 - 5 + 7 - 6 + 8 = 11$, which, of course, is divisible by 11.
+The alternating sum of 3-digit blocks from right to left is $544 - 4 = 539$, which is divisible by 7.
+The alternating sum of digits from left to right is $5 - 5 + 4 - 4 = 0$, which is divisible by 11.

 #### Calculations